q1zhen/homepage/content/blog/hello-world.md

 ## Refactoring using Astro

-Recently, I decided to refactor the whole thing and keep a easy-to-maintain and elegant website.
+Recently, I decided to refactor the whole thing and keep an easy-to-maintain and elegant website.
 I concluded that:
 - I do not need something designed for blog posts.
 I do not write blogs very often.
 Such frameworks and templates limit a lot.
 - I do not need fancy things that require lots of code either.
 There is still need to make the process of updating the contents fast and easy; I may still write something on my website.